alogan-nyansa/voy_dev_track/README.md

 # voy_dev_track
 Voyance Device Tracking Application

+***** To run as a script *****

 REQUIRES Python 3.7.5

+Open a terminal windows and CD into the directory where you downloaded/unpacked this script.

-Create a VENV and do a 'pip install -r requirements.txt'
+Create a VENV and ensure it is activated.

+Do a 'pip install -r requirements.txt'

-Copy the config_sample.yaml and name it something else.
+Copy the config_sample.yaml and rename it config.yaml

 Update the config.yaml with the information for your instance.

-Activate the VENV

 run the script with 'python3 main.py --cfgfile config.yaml --savefile dev_info.yaml'

 config.yaml and dev_info.yaml should be full paths if they aren't in the same directory as the main.py file

+***** To run in Docker *****

+Create a folder to hold the savefile and config file.

+Copy the config_sample.yaml into the folder you created from github and rename it config.yaml

+Update the config.yaml with the information for your instance.

+'docker run -v <path on your machine to the directory with the savefile and config file>:/config'